callstack/react-native-testing-library/website/docs/12.x/cookbook/advanced/network-requests.md

 ## Conclusion

+Testing a component that makes network requests in combination with MSW takes some initial preparation to configure and describe the overridden networks.
+We can achieve that by using MSW's request handlers and intercepting APIs.

+Once up and running we gain full grip over the network requests, their responses, statuses.
-Testing a component that makes network requests with Axios is straightforward.
-By mocking the Axios requests, we can control the data that is returned and test how our application behaves in different scenarios, such as when the request is successful or when it fails.
+Doing so is crucial to be able to test how our application behaves in different scenarios, such as when the request is successful or when it fails.

-There are many ways to mock Axios requests, and the method you choose will depend on your specific use case.
-In this guide, we showed you how to mock Axios requests using Jest's `jest.mock` function and how to guard against unwanted API requests throughout your test suite.
+When global configuration is in place, MSW's will also warn us when an unhandled network requests has occurred throughout a test suite.

 ## Further Reading and Alternatives

-Explore more powerful tools for mocking network requests in your React Native application:
+Explore more advanced scenarios for mocking network requests with MSW:

-- [Axios Mock Adapter](https://github.com/ctimmerm/axios-mock-adapter): A popular library for mocking Axios calls with an extensive API, making it easy to simulate various scenarios.
-- [MSW (Mock Service Worker)](https://mswjs.io/): Great for spinning up a local test server that intercepts network requests at the network level, providing end-to-end testing capabilities.
+- MSW's Basics - [Intercepting requests](https://mswjs.io/docs/basics/intercepting-requests) and/or [Mocking responses](https://mswjs.io/docs/basics/mocking-responses)
+- MSW's Network behavior - how to describe [REST](https://mswjs.io/docs/network-behavior/rest) and/or [GraphQL](https://mswjs.io/docs/network-behavior/graphql) APIs